niths09/Web-Table-Extractor/README.md

-# Wikipedia Population Table Data Extraction
+# Sensex Table Extraction

-This project demonstrates web scraping using Selenium WebDriver to extract data from an HTML table on a Wikipedia page.
-Specifically, it retrieves the list of countries and territories by total population, presenting a real-world example of data extraction and automation using Selenium.
+This project automates the extraction of data from the Indian Indices table on the MoneyControl website.
+The extracted data provides insights into NIFTY 50 market trends, including real-time values such as the Last Traded Price (LTP), percentage change, volume and more.
+The data is displayed in a neatly formatted table in the console.

 ## Features

-- Automates navigation to a Wikipedia page on country populations.
+### Indian Indices Extraction
-- Extracts data from an HTML table, including:
+- Extracts live data from the **Indian Indices - NIFTY 50** table on the MoneyControl website.
-  - **Location** (Country or territory)
-  - **Population**
+- Columns extracted include:
-  - **Percentage of world population**
-  - **Date** of population data
-  - **Source** of the data
+  - **Name**: Name of the stock or index.
-  - **Notes**
-- Processes table rows dynamically to handle updates to the table structure or content.
+  - **LTP**: Last traded price.
+  - **%Chg**: Percentage change in price.
+  - **Chg**: Change in price.
+  - **Volume**: Total trading volume.
+  - **Buy Price**: Current buy price.
+  - **Sell Price**: Current sell price.
+  - **Buy Qty**: Quantity available for buying.
+  - **Sell Qty**: Quantity available for selling.
+  - **Analysis**: Additional analysis details.

+### Console Output
+- Displays the extracted data in a visually formatted table with proper alignment and separators for easy readability.

+### Scroll Functionality
-- Uses JavaScript for smooth scrolling to the target table.
+- Uses JavaScript Executor to scroll the webpage to ensure that the dynamic content is fully loaded before extraction.

-## Prerequisites
+## Pre-requisites

-Ensure you have the following before running the project:
+Before running this project, ensure the following are installed:
-1. **Java Development Kit (JDK)** - Version 8 or above.
+1. **Java Development Kit (JDK)** - Version 8 or higher.
+2. **Selenium WebDriver** - Include Selenium libraries in your project.
-2. **Google Chrome** - Latest stable version.
+3. **Google Chrome** - Latest version of the Chrome browser.
-3. **ChromeDriver** - Version compatible with your Chrome browser.
+4. **ChromeDriver** - Ensure the ChromeDriver version matches your Chrome browser.
-4. **Selenium WebDriver** - Included in the project dependencies.
+5. **Integrated Development Environment (IDE)** - IntelliJ IDEA, Eclipse, or any other IDE for Java development.

 ## Technologies Used

-- **Java** - The programming language for the project.
+- **Java** - Programming language used for development.
-- **Selenium WebDriver** - For web element interaction and automation.
+- **Selenium WebDriver** - To interact with and extract data from the MoneyControl website.
-- **Google Chrome & ChromeDriver** - For browser-based automation.
+- **Google Chrome & ChromeDriver** - For browsing and interacting with the webpage.
-- **JavaScript Executor** - For advanced browser interactions like scrolling.
+- **JavaScript Executor** - For scrolling functionality.